theecanmole/NZ-provisional-emissions-budget/Readme.md

 ![](Emissions-budget2-720by540.svg)

 So, okay, we have an [emissions trading scheme](https://www.climatecommission.govt.nz/our-work/advice-to-government-topic/nz-ets/about-the-nz-emissions-trading-scheme/what-is-the-nz-ets/) Those 354 million tonnes of greenhouse gases will be represented by 354 million emission units that could be auctioned to emitters.
-As basic economics says that will be the most efficient way of allocating the emissions to buyers.
+As basic economics says that will be the most efficient way of allocating the emissions units to emitters.

 ![](Emissions-budget3-720by540.svg)

 Ha ha ha!
 Of course that's not what is done!
 Instead we have to do a [bodge](https://www.urbandictionary.com/define.php?term=bodge) and subtract millions of tonnes from the emissions budget to deal with the fundamental flaws in the emissions trading scheme.
 This is the crux of the problem.
 However, neither James Shaw or the Ministry for the Environment discuss this 'budgetting' as the crude [bodge](https://www.urbandictionary.com/define.php?term=bodge) that it is.

-The emissions of pastoral agriculture are not yet subject to the emissions trading scheme.
+The emissions of pastoral agriculture are not subject to the emissions trading scheme.
 And perhaps may never be subject to emissions pricing if Beef and Lamb NZ's latest [anti-regulation campaign](https://www.stuff.co.nz/business/farming/opinion/131502555/farmers-are-under-pressure-and-all-new-zealanders-should-be-concerned) succeeds.
 So the next step is a 'bodge' to subtract the emissions of agriculture.
 This is 194 million tonnes, more than half the emissions budget of 354 million tonnes.

 ![](Emissions-budget4-720by540.svg)